Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 - This flag is only checked if we are on the Drop deduplication strategy (as Mark and None do not support stickiness anyway)

+## Other candidates considered

 ### Single point of connection handling on LoRaDevice

-The changes presented from Atif.
-This would also ensure by design that new code does not open more connections to IoT Hub accidentally.
+The changes presented from Atif: would also ensure by design that new code does not open more connections to IoT Hub accidentally.

-## Other candidates considered
+No matter where we are doing the check on the LNS side (single point as in Atif's ADR or existing code) the changes on the Function side would still be required.

 ### Using direct mode (not Edge hub)

-This was less problematic than using Edge Hub but still has temporary connection stealing.
+Using direct mode is less problematic in terms of connection stealing but still had the issue.
 The idea was dropped because then we would miss the [offline capabilities](https://docs.microsoft.com/en-us/azure/iot-edge/offline-capabilities?view=iotedge-2020-11#how-it-works) that Edge Hub offers us.